usadellab/untwist/README.md

-The ADMIXTURE results are saved as tables, where the first column is the accession identifier and the later columns hold the respective accession genomes' percentage coming from the column ancestra population:
+The ADMIXTURE results are saved as tables, where the first column is the accession identifier and the later columns hold the respective accession genomes' percentage coming from the column ancestor population:
 ```
 results/all_public_and_all_untwist_SNP_filtered_admixture_k3_result_table.tsv
 results/all_public_and_all_untwist_SNP_filtered_admixture_k4_result_table.tsv